 The church started out as Green Lake Baptist in 1907, located on NE 72nd Street on the east side of Green Lake.
 When that building burned down in 1921, the congregation built at 901 NE 75th Street, a prominent brick building which today is still very visible, right next to the southbound on-ramp to Interstate 5.

-In the 1950s the congregation, which had changed its name to Calvary Baptist, thought that their building site was in the path of the construction of the Interstate 5 freeway, so they built anew at their present site in Wedgwood.
-Changing their name again because of the new location, the church was called Wedgwood Baptist from 1953 to 1994, and is now the Wedgwood Community Church.
-This name reflects the desire to have outreach, and the church is known for its activities such as rummage sales with proceeds to help Seattle’s food banks.
+In the 1950s the congregation, which had changed its name to Calvary Baptist, thought that their building would be in the path of construction of the Interstate 5 freeway, so they built anew at their present site in Wedgwood in 1955.
+Changing their name again because of the new location, the church was called Wedgwood Baptist until 1994, and is now the Wedgwood Community Church.
+This name reflects the desire to have neighborly outreach, and the church is known for its activities such as rummage sales with proceeds to help Seattle’s food banks.

 From Maple Leaf to OneLife

 A church building which has had several name changes was originally called Maple Leaf Baptist at 3524 NE 95th Street, built in 1954.
 In the neighborhood at that time there were other Maple Leaf references, including Maple Leaf Elementary School on NE 100th Street and across the street from the school, Maple Leaf Lutheran at 10005 32nd Ave NE.
 At present the Lutheran church is the only building which retains the old Maple Leaf reference.